justastranger/CarcassSpark/README.md

 Currently Supported:
  - Creation of:
    - Aspects
     - Induces
+     - Induces$prepend
+     - Induces$append

    - Elements
     - Aspects
+     - Aspects$extend
+     - Aspects$remove
     - XTriggers (aka Cross Triggers)
+     - XTriggers$extend
+     - XTriggers$remove
     - Slots
+     - Slots$prepend
+     - Slots$append
    - Recipes
     - Requirements
+     - Requirements$extend
+     - Requirements$remove
     - Table Requirements
+     - tablereqs$extend
+     - tablereqs$remove
     - Extant Requirements
+     - extantreqs$extend
+     - extantreqs$remove
     - Effects
+     - Effects$extend
+     - Effects$remove
     - Aspect Effects
+     - Aspects$extend
+     - Aspects$remove
     - Deck Effects
+     - deckeffect$extend
+     - deckeffect$remove
     - Alternative Recipe Links
+     - alternativerecipes$prepend
+     - alternativerecipes$append
     - Linked Recipe Links
+     - linked$prepend
+     - linked$prepend
     - Mutations
+     - mutations$prepend
+     - mutations$prepend
     - Slots
     - Internal Decks
    - Decks
     - DrawMessages
+     - drawmessages$extend
+     - drawmessages$remove
     - Spec (The actual Deck)
+     - spec$prepend
+     - spec$append
+     - spec$remove
    - Legacies
     - Effects
+     - effects$extend
+     - effects$remove
    - Endings
    - Verbs
     - Slots
    - Manifests
     - Dependencies

 Currently Unsupported
  - Property Operations
+  - Most Property Operations are supported, but there's an oversight with how List$Remove works, making it useless for anything but a List<string>

 # Building
 You will need to provide a reference to Assembly-CSharp.dll from your copy of Cultist Simulator in order to build this project.
 This file is located in the `Cultist Simulator/cultistsimulator_Data/Managed/` folder.

-Newtonsoft's JSON.net and MindFusion's Diagramming packages are needed to compile the program.
-Both can be found through NuGet.
+Newtonsoft's JSON.net is needed to compile the program and can be found through NuGet.

+MindFusion LLC has compiled a custom set of assemblies so that this project didn't need a license key.
+These assemblies only allow this project to not need the license key.
+I've been granted permission to redistribute these binaries with the source code so that y'all can use it to compile the program too :)

 # Images
 In order to display the vanilla images, you will need to extract and sort them yourselves (unless permission is granted to redistribute the images).